 Are there additional user groups in this park that have not already been identified?

-Horseback riders?
-Don't know it that activity is allowed in the palle.
+Norseback viders?
+Don't know it that activity is a Nowril in the paster

 What trail type that is existing / proposed are you most likely to use?
 (Existing Roadway, The Grind Trail, Hiking Trail or Mountain Bike Trail)